11 Essential Traits of Great Sales Coaches That Matter

 7. Collaborators

-At their centre, great sales coaches are collaborators and leaders in being partners to sales reps, not managers.
-That’s why they’re fully conscious and employ an open, flexible, and confident style to encourage trust among them and coachees.
+At their center, great sales coaches are collaborators and leaders who are partners to sales reps, not managers.
+That’s why they’re fully conscious and employ an open, flexible, and confident style to encourage trust among themselves and their coachees.

 8. Masters of powerful questioning